MarwanMohamedRefaei/Goldady/README.md

 ## React Project

-In terminal use npm install toinstall all the pacakages
+In terminal use npm install to install all the pacakages

 ### `npm start`